labd/terraform-provider-storyblok/docs/resources/component.md

 - `external_datasource` (String) Define external datasource JSON Url; Effects editor only if source=external
 - `field_type` (String) Name of the custom field type plugin
 - `filetypes` (List of String) Array of file type names: ["images", "videos", "audios", "texts"]
+- `filter_content_type` An array of content types that can be selected in a option or options field where source is internal_stories
 - `folder_slug` (String) Filter on selectable stories path; Effects editor only if source=internal_stories; In case you have a multi-language folder structure you can add the '{0}' placeholder and the path will be adapted dynamically.
 Examples: "{0}/categories/", {0}/{1}/categories/
 - `force_link_scope` (Boolean) Force link scope to be internal_stories; Default: false
 - `image_crop` (Boolean) Activate force crop for images: (true/false)